 Out of the Mouths of Babes by Israel Horovitz

 In partnership with New York’s Cherry Lane Theatre

 The Rivals with book and lyrics by Peter Kellogg, music by Stephen Weiner

 The Playhouse accepts scripts from all writers, and strongly encourages submissions from Black, indigenous, and writers of color.
-To submit, please email a PDF copy of the script, along with a brief synopsis and playwright bio, to Liam Lonegan.

-This initiative is funded by the New Works Circle, a group of individuals committed to the discovery and development of new theatrical work.
+This initiative is also funded by the New Works Circle, a group of individuals committed to the discovery and development of new theatrical work.
 Join us!
 Contact our development team to learn more about how to get involved.